Skip to Main Content

 Based on the rules at the time, visitation would be granted for a patient who used to talk with others is no longer speaking as much.

+Based on the rules at the time, visitation would be granted for patients who are children.
 Patients can identify one person who is a family member, friend, or guardian as an essential (needed) caregiver.
 The hospital must allow in-person visitation by the essential caregiver for at least two hours daily in addition to any other visitation authorized by the doctor.

 UHealth has the right to limit visitation for any reason related to infection control or if a visitor cannot follow the policy.
-ALL patients, visitors and staff are required to wear a mask.
-If patient and/or visitor does not wear a mask, they will be asked to leave.